More publisher policy summaries will be added as they become available. If you have any questions please contact us.

 iSkills: Authors, copyright and open access – making it work for you

 Authors are often unsure what rights they retain when signing the publisher agreement for a journal article.
 Your choices affect what you and others can do with your work.
 This introductory workshop deciphers the jargon and explains the pitfalls so you can understand your options and make informed decisions.
+It covers:

 - benefits of retaining copyright